Portrait of Winston Churchill (Sutherland): Reception

 The painting was intended to hang in the Houses of Parliament after Churchill's death, but it was instead given as a personal gift to Churchill himself, who took it back to Chartwell and refused to display it.
 Requests to borrow the painting for exhibitions of Sutherland's work were rejected.

 In 1978, it was reported that Lady Spencer-Churchill had destroyed the painting within a year of its arrival at Chartwell, by breaking it into pieces and having them incinerated to prevent it from causing further distress to her husband.
 Lady Spencer-Churchill had previously destroyed earlier portraits of her husband that she disliked, including sketches by Walter Sickert and Paul Maze.
 She had hidden the Sutherland portrait in the cellars at Chartwell and employed her private secretary Grace Hamblin and Hamblin's brother to remove it in the middle of the night and burn it in a remote location.
 Many commentators were aghast at the destruction of the work of art, and Sutherland condemned it as an act of vandalism; others upheld the Churchills' right to dispose of their property as they saw fit.

 Some preparatory sketches for Sutherland's painting are held by the National Portrait Gallery, London.
 It is thought that a copy of the portrait is held at the Carlton Club, also in London, although it is not on display.
 The Beaverbrook Art Gallery also has some of the studies Sutherland did in preparation for the portrait in its collection.
+In April 2024 one of Sutherland's studies for the portrait was put on display at Blenheim Palace, before a planned auction in June 2024.
+It sold for £660,000 ($842,490), the second highest price at auction to date for a portrait of Churchill.